FFmpeg/FFV1/ffv1.md

 A `Slice Header` provides information about the decoding configuration of the `Slice`, such as its spatial position, size, and aspect ratio.
 The pseudo-code below describes the contents of the `Slice Header`.

+`Slice Header` has its own initial states, all set to 128.

 ```c
 pseudo-code                                                   | type
 --------------------------------------------------------------|-----